Spicy Fried Chicken & Sweet Potato Waffles

 Oddly enough, chicken and waffles has become a classic culinary combination over the past few years.
 Whether you see Nashville Hot Chicken or regular ol’ golden- n’ crispy-fried, the combination of crispy and savory chicken somehow just works with a sweet and fluffy waffle.
-In our version we add just enough Devil’s Dust to the chicken breading to bring some heat and flavor.
+In our version we add just enough Pat's Hot Dust to the chicken breading to bring some heat and flavor.
 We also make a downright tasty waffle batter using a prepared mix and canned sweet potatoes but feel free to make yours from scratch or even use leftover cooked sweet potato instead of canned.

 For The Chicken: